 Dubai 4 day itinerary: map

-On the map you’ll can find all the places in Dubai to visit during your 4 day trip to Dubai.
+On the map, you’ll find all the places in Dubai to visit during your 4-day trip to Dubai.

 Dubai itinerary 4 days

-- Day 1: go skydiving over the Palm, stroll around Dubai Marina (or hop on a speedboat) and join unforgettable desert safari tour (afternoon + evening).
+- Day 1: go skydiving over the Palm, stroll around Dubai Marina (or hop on a speedboat), and join an unforgettable desert safari tour (afternoon + evening).

-- Day 2: hop on an hot air balloon flight to admire the sunrise, visit Al Fahidi and Dubai Museum, pick up a souvenir or two at the Gold and Spice Souks and marvel at the beautiful birds living in Ras Al Khor Wildlife Sanctuary.
+- Day 2: take a hot air balloon flight to admire the sunrise, visit Al Fahidi and Dubai Museum, pick up a souvenir or two at the Gold and Spice Souks, and marvel at the beautiful birds living in Ras Al Khor Wildlife Sanctuary.

 - Day 3: Admire the view from the Burj Khalifa observation deck, explore Dubai Mall, relax at Jumeirah Public Beach or Kite Beach and enjoy the Dubai Fountain show.

 - Day 4: take a stroll through the colorful Miracle Garden and enjoy the IMG World of Adventure.